 Low is the eleventh studio album by David Bowie, released in early 1977.
-It is the first of his "Berlin Trilogy", along with "Heroes" from late 1977 and Lodger from 1979 (despite this, most of the album was actually recorded in France).
+It is the first of his "Berlin Trilogy", a Thematic Series that also comprises its two follow-ups: "Heroes" from late 1977 and Lodger from 1979 (despite this, most of the album was actually recorded in France).

-Having recently become embroiled in controversy after getting Lost in Character as the Thin White Duke and making a number of pro-fascist statements on live TV, Bowie realized just how deeply his state of mind had been damaged by his cocaine addiction, and retreated to Berlin to rehabilitate.
-While there, he became interested in Krautrock musicians such as Kraftwerk and Neu! as well as the works of Brian Eno (later a major contributor to the album).
-Combined with the turmoils of the rehabilitation process, this led to Bowie moving into a more minimalist, instrumental approach that was mostly panned by critics at the time, but has been Vindicated by History as one of his most influential albums and is considered a contender for his magnum opus.
-Low, along with the rest of Bowie's "Berlin Trilogy", was a major influence on Post-Punk and Post-Rock.
-The album is best remembered for the Top 10 hit "Sound and Vision".
+Having recently become embroiled in controversy after getting Lost in Character as the Thin White Duke and making a number of pro-fascist statements on live TV, Bowie realized just how deeply his state of mind had been damaged by his cocaine addiction, and retreated to Europe with personal friend and fellow junkie Iggy Pop to rehabilitate, bouncing from Switzerland to France to West Berlin.
+While there, he became interested in Krautrock musicians such as Kraftwerk and Neu! as well as the works of Brian Eno (later a major contributor to the album; he and Bowie had already been communicating on and off since 1973).

 - "Speed of Life" (2:45)

 - "Breaking Glass" (1:42)

 - "Always Crashing in the Same Car" (3:26)

 - "A New Career in a New Town" (2:50)

 - "Warszawa" (6:17)

 - "Some Are" (3:24)